paminco/paminco/doc/source/user_guide/index.rst

   .. dropdown:: *Read-in from XML*: How to read in network from XML

-    .. link-button:: network_setup/howto_read_from_xml.ipynb
+    .. link-button:: network_setup/howto_read_from_xml.html
         :text: Go to user guide
         :classes: btn-outline-primary

     :link-badge:`network,"Network","ref",badge-info`

-  .. dropdown:: *Plotting*: How to specify node positions and plot with networkx
+  .. dropdown:: *Plotting*: How to specify node positions and plot with NetworkX

     We specify node positions and used them to plot a network with `NetworkX <https://networkx.org/>`_.